francescovallone/serinus/.website/hooks.md

 ```

-In the example above, the `MyHook` class exposes a `MyService` object to the application.
+In the example above, the `LogHook` class exposes a `MyService` object to the application.
 This service will behave as a global provider and will be accessible using the `use` method on the `RequestContext` object.